cgioia95/Recycler-Fragments-Contact-List/README.md

 # Recycler-Fragments-Contact-List

-App that implements Recycler View to scroll through a list of contacts.
+Android app that implements Recycler View to scroll through a list of contacts.